J425 | The Journal 425

 Tough sledding.

-Second, in order to compete for the Vikings varsity basketball team in 2025, Stokes would’ve needed to register at Rainier Beach by September 18, 2025.
+Second, according to both WIAA regulations and SPS athletic policy, in order to compete for the Rainier Beach Vikings varsity basketball team in 2025, Stokes would’ve needed to register at Rainier Beach by September 18, 2025.

 And time travel does not exist.

-It is metaphysically impossible for Stokes to meet the mandatory registration deadline required to show up and compete in first semester athletics.
+It is impossible for Stokes to meet the mandatory registration deadline required to show up and compete in first semester athletics because he was competing for Notre Dame in Sherman Oaks at that time.
+He arrived in Seattle some two months after the deadline specified in regulations adopted by the WIAA members.

 Context of the Tyran Stokes Arrival